pr0g/cmake-helpers/README.md

 To use `cmake-helpers`, CMake's FetchContent is required.

-Add this to you `CMakeLists.txt` file:
+Add this to your `CMakeLists.txt` file:

 ```cmake
 include(FetchContent)